WK-Heisenberg/Agent_Validation_Checker/README.md

-## A2A Validation Agent
+# A2A Validation Agent

-An agentic system built with the Google Agent Development Kit (ADK) to validate Agent-to-Agent (A2A) communication implementations against protocol standards and common security vulnerabilities.
+A comprehensive agentic system designed to validate Agent-to-Agent (A2A) communication implementations.
+This tool checks for compliance with protocol standards and tests for common security vulnerabilities, ensuring your agent's API is robust, secure, and reliable.

+The system is built with the Google Agent Development Kit (ADK) and provides a simple web interface for initiating tests and viewing clear, structured results.

-### Key Features
+## Key Features

-*   **A2A Protocol Validation:** In-depth checks for authentication, message formatting, and HTTP method compliance.
+*   **A2A Protocol Validation:** Performs in-depth checks for authentication standards, correct message formatting, and proper HTTP method compliance.
-*   **OWASP Security Checks:** Basic validation against common LLM vulnerabilities like prompt injection and insecure output handling.
+*   **OWASP LLM Security Checks:** Includes basic validation against common LLM vulnerabilities, specifically Prompt Injection (LLM01) and Insecure Output Handling (LLM04).
+*   **Simple Web Interface:** An intuitive UI allows you to easily enter an agent's endpoint, provide credentials, and run the validation suite.
+*   **Live Request Logging:** View the HTTP requests and responses in real-time as the tests are being executed.
+*   **Downloadable Reports:** Generate and download a detailed Markdown report of the validation results for offline analysis and record-keeping.
 *   **ADK-Powered:** Built on the robust and scalable Google Agent Development Kit.

-*   **Simple UI:** Easy-to-use web interface for initiating validation tests.
-*   **Clear Results:** Structured and clear output of validation results.
+## Prerequisites

+Before you begin, ensure you have the following installed:
+*   Python (3.9 or newer recommended)
+*   `git` for cloning the repository
+*   `venv` module for creating virtual environments (usually included with Python)

-### Installation Guide
+## Installation

+Follow these steps to set up the project on your local machine:

 1.  **Clone the repository:**
     ```bash